protocol/research-website/content/posts/202104-snarkpack/index.md

 #### Inner product commitment scheme

-First, let me cite Wikipedia on its clear and succinct way to define what is a commitment scheme:
+First, let me cite [Wikipedia](https://en.wikipedia.org/wiki/Commitment_scheme) to clearly and succinctly define a commitment scheme:
-> A commitment scheme allows one to commit to a chosen value (or chosen statement) while keeping it hidden to others, with the ability to reveal the committed value later.
+>> A commitment scheme allows one to commit to a chosen value (or chosen statement) while keeping it hidden to others, with the ability to reveal the committed value later.
 Commitment schemes are designed so that a party cannot change the value or statement after they have committed to it: that is, commitment schemes are binding

-During the rest of this post, we refer to the commitment as $CM(ck,m)$ where $ck$ is called the *commitment key* (it can be null) and $m$ is the message to commit.
+During the rest of this post, we refer to the commitment as $CM(ck,m)$ where $ck$ is called the **commitment key** (it can be null) and $m$ is the message to commit.
 Specifically, we say that the commitment is *binding* when it is infeasible to find two messages that maps to the same commitment under the same key.
 This is an important property to make sure the prover is not able to cheat during proof generation!

 However, GIPA requires an inner product commitment scheme $CM$ with the following properties
 * A key space $K = K_1 \times K_2 \times K_2$